About the Multimedia Jobs Act

 Legislators are beginning to understand the urgent need for creative solutions to our economic predicament and see the opportunity with the Michigan Multimedia Jobs Act.
 Other states have already taken steps to re-instate film incentives or even increase their offerings.
 Demand for content is high and growing with marketers, TV, film and streaming services looking for content.

-Michigan has a budget surplus of over $9 billion.
 A multimedia jobs act is very timely as it will certainly boost jobs, retain and attract talent, and stimulate economic activity.

 Please Note: Any items listed above are subject to change as the bills work their way through the legislature.